mmzsource/proto-repl-test/README.md

 ;; Sort together with other teams

+Update: plan worked.
+But the linear regression is sometimes a bit too eager.
+Must build in some safety valves.
+Then it's done :)

 ## License

 Use / change / redistribute at your own risk.
 It is not copyrighted.
 I'm standing on the shoulders of giants here.